roohmeiy/frappe-cicd/README.md

 - Docker and Docker Compose installed on your server
 - Self-hosted GitHub Actions runner configured
 - Docker Hub account (for storing images)
+  Note: Change the docker username in workflow file and docker-compose.yaml

 ## 🛠️ Setup Instructions